 Elliot is known as an “idea factory” and has been developing ideas for EXPLO since 1997.
-Prior to becoming the Head of Programs at EXPLO at Wellesley, Elliot held many positions within the organization, including Residence Director, Programming Director, and Dean of Day Students.
+Prior to becoming the Head of Programs, Elliot held many positions within the organization, including Residence Director, Programming Director, and Dean of Day Students.
 Outside of EXPLO, Elliot was a founding teacher at a Boston charter school and taught math and science in the Cambridge, Massachusetts public school system.
 One public school teaching colleague described him as “the most progressive teacher in the district.”
 Elliot’s interests and talents are broad.
 He was a math correlation specialist at Riverdeep, Inc., working on interactive mathematics software, and worked with Games-To-Teach, a partnership between MIT and Microsoft’s iCampus.
 In addition, he is the founder of EB Tutoring.
 In the summer, you will see him juggling flaming torches on campus.
 Elliot is a graduate of Haverford College, and earned his Masters in Education with a concentration in technology and education at the Harvard Graduate School of Education.
-He moves to the Wellesley campus each summer with his family, and his dog Trixie, a very cute Labradoodle.
+He currently serves on the board of Belmont Day School, contributing to both the Strategic Planning and Diversity Committees.

-Sarah Ruter is a singing-dancing-English teacher who detoured into practicing law before returning to her first love: education.
-Sarah started her education career at EXPLO in 1996, where she has held numerous positions including teacher, residential advisor, admissions officer, residence director, and Dean of Students.
-She is a graduate of the University of Wisconsin—Madison, where she was a Robert C. Byrd Scholar.
+Sarah Ruter is a singing, dancing, English teacher who detoured into practicing law before returning to her first love: education.
+Sarah started her education career at EXPLO in 1996, where she’s held numerous positions including teacher, residential advisor, admissions officer, residence director, and Dean of Students, and returned as Head of Programs in 2010.
+She is a graduate of the University of Wisconsin — Madison, where she was a Robert C. Byrd Scholar.
 For years, she taught high school writing, public speaking, and literature at a public school in Massachusetts.
 She also headed the school’s Theater Society, where she directed three plays per year for the 100-member drama organization.
 Sarah attended the University of Minnesota Law School, where she earned her J.D. cum laude.
-She practiced general, commercial, and employment law with regular appearances in state and federal court.
-Minnesota Law and Politics called her a “Rising Star” and Minnesota Lawyer named her to their list of “Up and Coming Attorneys.”
-Sarah lives on the Yale campus during the summer and has been known to make cameo appearances in EXPLO student films and to put on her robes as a judge for EXPLO moot court competitions.
+She practiced general, commercial and employment law with regular appearances in state and federal court.
+Minnesota Law and Politics called her a “Rising Star” and Minnesota Lawyer named her to their list of “Up and Coming Attorneys.

-Andy began his EXPLO career in 2007 and has worked as a senior administrator, including Director of Programming at EXPLO at St. Mark’s and Director of Curriculum and Instruction at EXPLO at Yale.
+Andy began his EXPLO career in 2007 and has worked as a senior administrator, including Director of Programming and Director of Curriculum and Instruction on various of our summer campuses.
 For five years, Andy worked during the academic year in curriculum development at the Exploration Center.
-While working in curriculum, you might have found Andy writing essential questions for a germ biology course, coaching a teacher on instructional techniques, or in EXPLO’s woodshop, experimenting with crafting a new putting green and hole for a physics through mini-golf course.
+While working in curriculum, you might have found Andy writing essential questions for a germ biology course, coaching a teacher on instructional techniques, or in EXPLO’s woodshop, experimenting with crafting a new putting green and hole for a physics-through-mini-golf course.
 He was a varsity swimmer in college and has coached several swim teams.
 Prior to joining EXPLO year round, Andy taught English in various New York state public schools.
-He was a teacher in West Ghana and a literacy head teacher in Naivasha, Kenya.
-Andy earned his B.A. in English and education at the State University of New York, Geneseo and his M.A. in Critical and Creative Thinking from the University of Massachusetts with focus on meaning and purpose in adolescent education.
+He’s also taught abroad, he was a teacher in Ghana and a literacy head teacher in Kenya.
+Andy earned his B.A. in English and education at the State University of New York, Geneseo and his M.A. in Critical and Creative Thinking from the University of Massachusetts with a focus on helping schools cultivate meaning and purpose in the lives of their students.